Financial Aid Satisfactory Academic Progress (SAP)

 Except for appeals granted for unusual or mitigating circumstances, students can reestablish eligibility only by taking action that brings them in compliance with the qualitative and quantitative components of the Financial Aid Satisfactory Academic Progress Standards, including the maximum time frame requirement.

 Students are notified through their student email when placed on warning or suspension.
-If students take necessary actions to be in compliance with the qualitative and quantitative components of the Financial Aid Satisfactory Academic Progress Standards, the Federal Pell Grant and other types of financial assistance (depending on availability of funds) are reinstated at the beginning of the next term of attendance, if they are otherwise eligible.
+If students take necessary actions to comply with the qualitative and quantitative components of the Financial Aid Satisfactory Academic Progress Standards, the Federal Pell Grant and other types of financial assistance (depending on availability of funds) are reinstated at the beginning of the next term of attendance, if they are otherwise eligible.
 When approved by the Financial Aid Appeals Committee, the financial aid status upon reinstatement is “Probation.”